- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 - Linked web sites

-- Services and databases available to the public
+- Services and databases available to the campus or community served

-Purpose: To recognize good practice of sound design and implementation of products and services for learning in libraries, including classes written and taught by library staff, structured tutorial programs coordinated by libraries, online tutorials or programs, or paper-based fact finders.
+Purpose: To recognize a Florida librarian or team of librarians and staff members who design, plan, execute or evaluate a continuing program or special project of library instruction.
+Further, the purpose of this award is to recognize best practices of sound design and the implementation of products and services in order to enhance learning in libraries.
+Continuing programs or special projects may include classes written and taught by library staff, structured tutorial programs coordinated by libraries, online tutorials or programs, or paper-based fact finders

 Required Information: Submit completed application form, which details: